pegaltier/awesome-utils-dev/utils-coding/utils-ai.md

 - https://github.com/NirDiamant/agents-towards-production

 ## VIDEOS
+- https://youtu.be/ZuiJjkbX0Og How LLMs work for Web Devs: GPT in 600 lines of Vanilla JS - Ishan Anand
 - https://youtu.be/85GKLbqEu08 I Made an AI Automated Youtube Channel - Here's What Happened in 30 Days
 - https://youtu.be/lqXWVzWkkyc I Made 700 Monetizable YouTube Shorts for Faceless Channel in 18 MINUTES
 - https://youtu.be/fCUkvL0mbxI Training Your Own AI Model Is Not As Hard As You (Probably) Think